 Note: In traditional Chinese medicine the Spleen is referred to as the body’s digestive system rather than the anatomical organ spleen.
-To get a better grasp about the concept of the Spleen review the introduction material “The Spleen in Harmony” in the Physiology chapter.
+To get a better grasp about the concept of the Spleen review the introduction material “The Spleen in Chinese medicine” in the Physiology chapter.

 There are two causes that lead to the generation of “dampness in the Spleen”.
 The first cause is deficiency of Spleen energy.

 The Spleen is responsible for the transformation and transportation of food essences but together with the Lungs and the Kidneys the Spleen also governs the body's water metabolism.
 It is in charge of the separation, transportation, and movement of fluids.
 If the energy of the Spleen is deficient it cannot sufficiently transport fluids.
 Eventually this will lead to water retention, called “internal dampness”.
-"Internal dampness" most commonly manifests in the three organs in charge of the water metabolism - the digestive tract (the Spleen), the Lungs, and the Kidneys, which according to Chinese medicine govern the urinary bladder but also the sexual organs.
+"Internal dampness" most commonly manifests in the three organs in charge of the water metabolism - the digestive tract (the Spleen), the Lungs, and the Kidneys (according to Chinese medicine the Kidneys govern the Urinary Bladder but also govern the sexual organs).

 The other cause for generation of "dampness in the Spleen" is living in a damp environment.

 Dampness is heavy and turbid in nature.
-Thus symptoms of internal dampness manifest in feeling of heaviness in the body and cloudy head, cloudy urine.
-Since "dampness" is water retention a symptom of "dampness" is edema and swelling.
-Other symptoms include bloated abdomen, loose stools and lack of appetite (the major symptom of deficient spleen).
+Thus symptoms of internal dampness manifest in feeling of heaviness in the body, cloudy head, cloudy urine.
+Since "dampness" is water retention one symptom of "dampness" is edema and swelling.
+Other symptoms include bloated abdomen, loose stools and lack of appetite (the major symptom of deficient Spleen).
 The pathology is confirmed by looking at the tongue.
 If the tongue has a thick and greasy coating than there is "internal dampness".

 There are two types of internal dampness – cold-damp and damp-heat.
 Cold-damp symptoms include all the above symptoms of internal dampness together with oppression in the chest and epigastrium, and/or feeling of cold in the epigastrium.
 The nature of dampness is heaviness, thus dampness has the tendency to sink downward, manifesting in white vaginal discharge in women.
 As dampness is water retention the body has no need for more fluids thus there is no sensation of thirst.
 (1)